tyh835/PyJam/README.md

 Serving static site with rich functionalities from a CDN is the basis of the JAM stack.
 Find out more about the JAM stack here: [https://jamstack.org/](https://jamstack.org/)

 This project is based on [acloud.guru](acloud.guru)'s course Automating AWS with Python's project.
-Improvements include error handling, API, deleting stale files on sync, ability to request SSL certificates, and configuring CloudFront to directly cache S3 website hosting URL.
+Additional features include improved error handling, cleaner API, better S3 syncing, setup for SSL certificates, and properly configured CloudFront for S3 website hosting.

 ## Installation